A Case of Smart Devices That Compromise Home Cybersecurity

 Smart Bulbs can be Hacked to Hack into your Household

-Smart Bulbs can be Hacked to Hack into your Household was reported by Davide Bonaventura (Università degli Studi di Catania), Sergio Esposito (Royal Holloway University of London) and Giampaolo Bella (Università degli Studi di Catania).
-The paper is published on the 20th SECRYPT International Conference on Security and Cryptography (SECRYPT 2023)'s proceedings.
+Smart Bulbs can be Hacked to Hack into your Household was reported by Davide Bonaventura, Sergio Esposito, and Giampaolo Bella.
+The paper is published in the 20th SECRYPT International Conference on Security and Cryptography (SECRYPT 2023)'s proceedings.

 Davide Bonaventura